 I suddenly find myself, only an hour advanced from the night’s sleep on this late October morning, thinking of a fine and innocent moment with a childhood friend, long lost, named Lorraine.
 It had snowed….we were walking.
 There were — crystals.

-Meanwhile, each moment is nudging me further away from memory of those crystals into this new day; I sit here, exterior darkness only slowly lifting on the street with the falsely evocative name Caribbean Way, as I hear of a great, raging Nor’easter sweeping into New England.
+Meanwhile, each moment is nudging me further away from thd memory of those crystals into this new October Florida day; I sit here, the exterior southern darkness only slowly lifting on the street bearing the falsely evocative name Caribbean Way, as I hear reports of a great, raging Nor’easter sweeping into New England.
 It is full of rain, not snow.

-But I have known these damp autumnal Nor’easters, have seen them batter the window pane, had them lash my face, seep into my shoes.
-They can do harm, but like all weather, they can cleanse, rupture, gray over and necessarily, in nature’s way, sweep away the humdrum routines and securities of the average sunny day.
-Oh, if only that were all they flood and blow down and sweep away!
+But I ‘m familiar these damp autumnal Nor’easters; I have stood inside and seen them batter the window pane; had them, as I walked in them, lash my face, seep into my shoes.
+They can do much harm, but like all weather, can also sweep clean the gray prison cells of our lives; can necessarily, in nature’s way, alter the humdrum routines and compacencies of the average sunny day.
+As they flood and blow and knock down, they make a benchmark in our memories as can no sunny day.

 To paraphrase Tolstoy: all fair and sunny days are alike, but stormy days are stormy in their own way.

-In the darkness without, I hear the bleating of the truck backing into the ugly utility area one door down.
+In the darkness without at this moment, I hear the bleating of the truck backing into the ugly utility area one door down.
 It is trash day.
-I must put out the trash.
+I must put out the trash as I put out these material memories

-In exactly one moment, the little hockey puck-size automatic voice machine in the dining area will send the pleasant, comforting disembodied, faux-human voice of a faux-human named Alexa — send it throughout this tin and vinyl space announcing the weather for this Florida day
+In exactly one moment, at 7:30 a.m., the little hockey puck-size automatic voice machine in the dining area will send the pleasant, comforting disembodied, faux-human voice of a faux-human named Alexa — send it throughout this tin and vinyl space announcing the weather for this Florida day

 There, I hear it…..